What is NX-Writer?

 Timelines, boards, and matrix tools

-Who is Nexus Writer For?
+Who is NX-Writer For?

 • Novelists & Authors – Craft long-form fiction with chapter organization and tracking